emilekm2142/flatbuffers_uw/flatcc-0.5.2/README.md

 See also [FlatBuffers Binary Format].

-## File and Type Identifiers
+## File and Type Ids

 There are two ways to identify the content of a FlatBuffer.
-The first is to use file identifiers which are defined in the schema.
-The second is to use `type identifiers` which are calculated hashes based on each tables name prefixed with its namespace, if any.
-In either case the identifier is stored at offset 4 in binary FlatBuffers, when present.
+The first is to use file Ids which are defined in the schema.
+The second is to use `type Ids` which are calculated hashes based on each tables name prefixed with its namespace, if any.
+In either case the Id is stored at offset 4 in binary FlatBuffers, when present.
-Type identifiers are not to be confused with union types.
+Type Ids are not to be confused with union types.

-### File Identifiers
+### File Ids

-The FlatBuffers schema language has the optional `file_identifier` declaration which accepts a 4 characer ASCII string.
+The FlatBuffers schema language has the optional `file_Id` declaration which accepts a 4 characer ASCII string.
 It is intended to be human readable.
 When absent, the buffer potentially becomes 4 bytes shorter (depending on padding).

-The `file_identifier` is intended to match the `root_type` schema declaration, but this does not take into account that it is convenient to create FlatBuffers for other types as well. `flatcc` makes no special destinction for the `root_type` while Googles `flatc` JSON parser uses it to determine the JSON root object type.
+The `file_Id` is intended to match the `root_type` schema declaration, but this does not take into account that it is convenient to create FlatBuffers for other types as well. `flatcc` makes no special destinction for the `root_type` while Googles `flatc` JSON parser uses it to determine the JSON root object type.

-As a consequence, the file identifier is ambigous.
-Included schema may have separate `file_identifier` declarations.
-To at least make sure each type is associated with its own schemas `file_identifier`, a symbol is defined for each type.
-If the schema has such identifier, it will be defined as the null identifier.
+As a consequence, the file Id is ambigous.
+Included schema may have separate `file_Id` declarations.
+To at least make sure each type is associated with its own schemas `file_Id`, a symbol is defined for each type.
+If the schema has such Id, it will be defined as the null Id.

-The generated code defines the identifiers for a given table:
+The generated code defines the Ids for a given table:

-    #ifndef MyGame_Example_Monster_identifier
+    #ifndef MyGame_Example_Monster_Id
-    #define MyGame_Example_Monster_identifier flatbuffers_identifier
+    #define MyGame_Example_Monster_Id flatbuffers_Id
     #endif

-The `flatbuffers_identifier` is the schema specific `file_identifier` and is undefined and redefined for each generated `_reader.h` file.
+The `flatbuffers_Id` is the schema specific `file_Id` and is undefined and redefined for each generated `_reader.h` file.

-The user can now override the identifier for a given type, for example:
+The user can now override the Id for a given type, for example:

     #define MyGame_Example_Vec3_identifer "VEC3"
     #include "monster_test_builder.h"